VulnerabilityHistoryProject/vhp-writing/tags/vouch.md

-Was there any part of the fix that involved one person vouching for another's work?
+Did the fix involve anyone vouching for another person's work?

 This can include:
 * signing off on a commit message